inoyoh/BHA5/_posts/2018-02-03-biohacking.md

 ![bio](../participants/kazuhide/body-mods.jpg)

-# biohacking use a lot of technology
+# Biohacking use a lot of technology

 gene-editing

 gene-drive

 gene-cloneing

+# We must use this technology correcetly